 Sea Scallops with Belgian Endive and Cherry Tomatoes

-Waxman uses fishmonger Ingrid Bengis' diver scallops for this dish when they are in season.
+Jonathan Waxman uses fishmonger Ingrid Bengis' diver scallops for this dish when they are in season.

-2 heads belgian endive, trimmed and quartered lengthwise
+- 5 Tbsp. extra-virgin olive oil 2 heads belgian endive, trimmed and quartered lengthwise

-1 small sweet onion, such as vidalia or maui, peeled and thickly sliced
+- 1 small sweet onion, such as vidalia or maui, peeled and thickly sliced

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-1/2 pint cherry tomatoes, halved crosswise
+- 1⁄2 pint cherry tomatoes, halved crosswise

-Juice of 1/2 lemon
+- Juice of ½ lemon

-Juice of 1/2 lime
+- Juice of ½ lime

-Leaves from 1 sprig tarragon
+- Leaves from 1 sprig tarragon

-12 sea scallops, halved crosswise
+- 12 sea scallops, halved crosswise

-1. Preheat oven to 400º.
+- Preheat oven to 400º.
 Put 4 tbsp. of the oil into a large enameled cast-iron or other heavy-bottomed pot.
-Add endive, onions, 1/4 cup water, and salt and pepper to taste and gently toss until well coated.
+Add endive, onions, ¼ cup water, and salt and pepper to taste and gently toss until well coated.
 Cover pot, transfer to oven, and roast until vegetables begin to caramelize, 25–30 minutes.

-2. Add tomatoes to pot, gently toss until well coated, then return pot to oven, uncovered, and roast until tomatoes release their juices and soften, about 15 minutes.
+- Add tomatoes to pot, gently toss until well coated, then return pot to oven, uncovered, and roast until tomatoes release their juices and soften, about 15 minutes.
 Remove pot from oven.
 Add lemon and lime juices and tarragon and adjust seasonings.
 Set aside to cool.